 This site is my small tribute to the men of all navies who served on ships in WW2.
 Never forget what they did!

 So now you are here, what is there to see?
 What makes this site different is the war at sea is told by those who were there.
 Personal stories explain what it was like to be on a ship during World War 2.
-There is a lot of information about here, spread over 426 pages - so we have worked hard to make it easy to find what you want.
+If you are more interested in the ships or the actions of WWII at sea, then we have that as well.
+There is a lot of information, spread over 426 pages - so we have worked hard to make it easy to find what you want.